Sugarbush Draft Horse Registry

 The Percheron Stallion Valley Vista Knightime was an influential stallion in the foundation of the Sugarbush Draft Horse.

-© 2010 Sugarbush Draft Horse Registry, all rights reserved.
-Website design by Spotted Horse Productions
+operated business, © 2010 Sugarbush Draft Horse Registry, all rights reserved.
+Website design by SHP

 In the 1960s, Michael Muir began breeding a similar cross, which he called the Stonewall Sport Horse.
 Mr. Muir's goal was for a medium sized horse with eye catching color.
 Everett Smith and Michael Muir soon began to work together.
 While Michael Muir desired a draft cross harness type horse, Everett Smith had dreams of a pure draft horse with all the exceptional qualities shown in the crosses to date.
 The Sugarbush Draft Horses could be crossed to light horses to achieve an ideal medium driving type horse, while the Stonewall Sport Horses, already carrying many of the desired traits could be crossed to Draft Horses to achieve a Sugarbush type horse.
 The expanded the available genetics, and quickly accelerated both programs; their own as well as those of other enthusiasts.

 In the 1982 Everett Smith realized that there was a need for a formal registry for these polka dotted draft horses, and officially formed the Sugarbush Draft Horse Registry.
 Horses both from his program, and from other similar breeding programs across the country were soon registered in a central location.
 To the surprise of many owners, the breed had attained a loyal following who were devoted to the advancement of this unique horse.
 A side effect of the early use of appaloosa crosses resulted in a draft horse that was ideally built for riding more then pulling weight.
 While these horses excel at light carriage work, their conformation differs from the traditional European breeds of draft horses used in the original crosses, such as Percherons and Belgian drafts.